-The American Studies Program is an interdisciplinary program that enables students to engage the diversity of American culture from a variety of intellectual disciplines and perspectives.
-Through course offerings, visiting speakers, and research opportunities, program students and faculty engage the states of the nation in the 21st century, examining anew the formation of social, legal, cultural, and economic identities within the borders of the United States.
-Compelling matters of class, race, ethnicity, sexuality, environmentalism, technology, the arts, religion, and region take their proper and vital place in the curriculum of study.
+The American Studies Program is an interdisciplinary program that looks at American culture in all its complexity through a variety of intellectual disciplines and perspectives.
+Through course offerings, visiting speakers, and research opportunities, students and faculty examine the formation of social, legal, cultural, and economic identities within the borders of the United States.
+Curriculum includes compelling matters of class, race, ethnicity, sexuality, environment, technology, religion, and the arts.

 Most American Studies courses are small, ensuring close student-faculty interaction and abundant opportunities for majors to conduct their own research.
-Recent course offerings include: Race, Immigration, and Identity; America in the Twenties; Musicals and Masculinity; Water; Citizenship and Culture in the Cold War Era; History, Memory, and Narrative; and Global Warming: Science, Politics, Economics, and Culture.
+Recent course offerings include: Sports and Race; Economic History of the US; Musicals and Masculinity; Narratives of the Southern Poor; Citizenship and Culture in the Cold War Era; Blackness in US Popular Culture; Sports, Culture, Society; and Social Dimensions of Health and Illness.
 Majors are required to take two core courses: the American Studies Workshop, an interdisciplinary seminar taught in the junior year, and the Senior Project, a capstone research project.

 The American Studies Honors Program offers superior students the opportunity to pursue more intensive work in their area of concentration with an interdisciplinary faculty committee.
 It consists of a two-semester sequence that begins with reading and research in an interdisciplinary field and culminates with a thesis written in the spring semester of the senior year.

-The American Studies program also offers a road trip series that takes students out into the community to investigate local and regional cultural sites under the guidance of faculty experts.
+The American Studies program also offers a program of city walks designed to acquaint students with the history and social geography of Nashville and a road trip series that takes students out into the community to investigate local and regional cultural sites under the guidance of faculty experts.

 A major in American Studies provides an individualized and intense interdisciplinary undergraduate research experience that prepares students for careers in law, business, government, medicine, communications, journalism, public service, and higher education.
 Recent graduates of the program have gone on to law school and graduate school as well as jobs on Capitol Hill and in journalism and consulting.

 Faculty in the American Studies department include some of the most creative and exciting teachers and scholars at Vanderbilt.
 Many have won major teaching, service, and research awards and have received prestigious national and international awards for their contributions to the study of American culture.
-The American Studies faculty is drawn from the departments of African American and Diaspora Studies, Anthropology, Communication Studies, Economics, English, Cinema & Media Arts, History, Philosophy, Political Science, Religious Studies, Sociology, Theatre, and Women’s and Gender Studies as well as the Law School.
+The American Studies faculty is drawn from the departments of African American and Diaspora Studies, Anthropology, Communication Studies, Economics, English, Cinema & Media Arts, History, Philosophy, Political Science, Religious Studies, Sociology, Theatre, and Women’s and Gender Studies, as well as the Vanderbilt Law School and the Peabody College of Education and Human Development.

 Program in American Studies